 Development Hell is something most companies hate to go through.
 Budgets can be lost or reduced.
 Work can be sped up which affects the quality.
-Projects deals can fall through sometimes and other problematic and troublesome situations pop up.
+Project deals can fall through sometimes and other problematic and troublesome situations pop up.
 For developer Tequila Works, their latest title Rime, had their own share of development hell.
 Being pass by Microsoft, Sony picked it up until Tequila Works got the rights back from Sony.
-With its official release while a Nintendo Switch version coming later, Rime got so much right but may leave the player unfulfilled.
+With its released, Rime got so much right but may leave the player unfulfilled.

 It does a good job with this mechanic.
 It doesn’t keep you stuck and thinking with its puzzles.
 Peter will pull, match perspectives, use his voice, or use timed jumps and button pushes to get to the areas that will lead him closer to the truth.
 Even when you start moving from waking up on the island, you’re given a puzzle with no direction.
 You’ll have to figure and explore what you’re allowed to do.